List of Alex Rider characters: Julia Rothman

 When Rothman meets Alex, she appears delighted to accept him into Scorpia, having him trained as an assassin by Scorpia.
 Because of his father's betrayal, however, she secretly plans to kill him as revenge.
 She arranges for the poisonous capsules used in Invisible Sword to be injected into Alex's bloodstream, without his knowledge, during a medical check-up at their Training and Assessment Centre on the island of Malagosto.
 During Operation Invisible Sword, the transmitter which would give out terahertz beams (destroying the capsules and killing the children) takes to the skies in a hot-air balloon.
 Alex climbs onto the balloon and burns the ropes holding the basket to the balloon.
 The flat metal board falls on Rothman, crushing her to death, destroying the satellite and ending Invisible Sword at the same time.

 At the time she met Alex, Rothman was in her forties or fifties.
 She is described by Alex and Max Grendel as being beautiful with an upturned nose, long black hair in waves down to her shoulders, dark eyes, "blood-red lips," and "perfect teeth".

 It is stated in the afterword of Point Blanc that Rothman was inspired by Catherine Zeta-Jones.
+Sofia Helin portrays Rothman in the series, where the character is portrayed as originating from Malta and having short blond hair.
+Her Invisible Sword replaces injection with inhalation, binding the poison nanoshells to chemicals which when activated turn from liquid into vapour, allowing unsuspecting victims to inhale the poison with no effects until the terahertz signal is sent (from a spire-mounted transmitter as opposed to an airborne one).
+Also, her death is different, where Rothman is shot dead by Mrs. Jones in the show instead of a metal board falling on top of her.